Skip to main content

 • Who are the judges?

-Each year, the Vermont Book Award leadership team selects a panel of judges made up of Vermont writers, teachers, librarians, and passionate supporters of literature in Vermont.
-Staff members and trustees of leadership team organizations are not included in this independent panel of judges.
+Each year, the Vermont Book Awards leadership team selects a panel of judges made up of Vermont writers, teachers, librarians, and passionate supporters of literature in Vermont.
+Staff, members, and trustees of leadership team organizations are not included in this independent panel of judges.

 • How are the finalists and the winner chosen?